 Wall Art Dos and Don'ts: How to Hang Artwork

-The most enjoyable part of decorating your home is the finishing touches.
-You’ve finished the plastering and painting, you’ve chosen your colour scheme and furniture, and now it’s time to bring everything together with home accessories.
-Contempee’s favourite finishing touch is wall art.
+The most enjoyable part of decorating your home is the finishing touches and adding wall art.
+You’ve finished the plastering and painting, you’ve chosen your colour scheme and furniture, and now it’s time to bring everything together and give your room a new life with home accessories.
+Contempee’s favourite finishing touch is beautiful wall art.
 Plain walls can look boring no matter how beautiful or bright the paint colour.
 Although it can be daunting to knock that first nail in and get hanging your wall art, nothing else has quite the same impact.
-Not only does wall art bring a space to life, it’s an opportunity to express yourself and your personality - and that’s what home decor is all about!
+Not only does wall art bring a space to life, it’s an opportunity to express yourself and add a personal touch - and that’s what home decor is all about!

-Contempee has a stunning artwork collection, from wall prints and framed canvases to ready made gallery walls.
-But before you choose one for your space, we’re sharing some wall art dos and don’ts to make sure you make the right choice and no mistakes.
+Contempee has a stunning art collection, from modern wall art prints and framed canvases to ready made gallery walls.
+But before you choose a piece, we’re sharing some wall art dos and don’ts to make sure you make the right choice and no mistakes.

 Do: Map out and Measure

-Once you’ve chosen the space where you want to add art, it’s important that you map out and measure.
+Once you’ve chosen the space where you want to add wall art, it’s important that you map out and measure, particularly the width.
 Wall prints come in many different sizes, and mapping out will help you decide which size works best for your space.
-To do this, we recommend cutting a piece of card or paper to the size of the print that you are considering and placing it on the wall (you can use masking tape or blue tac to secure).
-This helps you to envisage how the print will look and gauge whether you need to go a size up or down.
-As a general rule of thumb, artwork should take up 60-75% of the available wall space.
+To do this, we recommend cutting a piece of card or paper to the size of the print or canvas that you are considering hanging and placing it on the wall (you can use masking tape or blue tac to secure).
+This helps you to envisage how the print will look and gauge whether you need to scale up or down.
+As a general rule of thumb, wall art should take up 60-75% of the available wall space.
 If you’re opting for multiple prints over just one, bear in mind that you should leave a minimum of four inches between frames to avoid an overcrowded look.

 Don’t: Go too Small

 It can be easy to air on the side of caution and shy away from large artwork pieces, but this is a mistake.
 As mentioned above, wall art should take up 60-75% of the available space and if you choose something too small, it can look lost (and a bit silly!)
+Wall art should be center stage, and large, modern, neutral wall art like that sold at Contempee can still look subtle.
 Anna from our_home_style demonstrates this perfectly with artwork from our stunning framed canvas collection.
-Featured in the video is our Boho Inspired Canvas No.1 and No.2, both available in three sizes.
-I’m sure you’ll agree, they make quite the impact!
+Featured in the video is our Boho Inspired Canvas No.3 and No.4, both available in three sizes.
+I’m sure you’ll agree, they make quite the statement!

 Do: Plan Gallery Walls